From spacetime thermodynamics to Weyl transverse gravity: Introduction

 To complement our main result, we look at thermodynamics of local causal horizons from a different perspective.
 Here, we assume the WTDiff invariance from the beginning.
 We study a class of local, WTDiff-invariant purely metric theories, whose Lagrangians do not contain derivatives of the Riemann tensor.
 For these theories we show that their Wald entropy (derived in our previous works~\cite{Alonso:2022,Alonso:2022b}) encodes the gravitational equations of motion.
 This approach has been previously developed for the Diff-invariant case~\cite{Padmanabhan:2010,Jacobson:2012,Bueno:2017,Svesko:2018,Svesko:2019}.
 Showing that it also works for WTDiff-invariant theories primarily serves as a consistency check, although we also comment on some improvements over the Diff-invariant setup.

-The paper is organised as follows.
-In section~\ref{two diamonds}, we review our chosen construction of horizons, the local causal diamonds, and their thermodynamic description.
-Section~\ref{WTG} recalls the basics of Weyl transverse gravity and of more general WTDiff-invariant theories of gravity.
-Section~\ref{equivalence} discusses how WTDiff-invariant gravity incorporates the various formulations of the equivalence principle.
+The paper is organized as follows.
+In section~\ref{WTG}, we recall the basics of Weyl transverse gravity and of more general WTDiff-invariant theories of gravity.
 Section~\ref{WTG from TD} contains the main part of the paper, i.e., the arguments for consistency of Weyl transverse gravity with thermodynamics of local causal horizons.
 To make our conclusions more robust, we discuss two different derivations of the equations governing gravitational dynamics, one based on tracking entropy flux across the local causal horizon, the other one on considering a small perturbation of the horizon away from the equilibrium state.
 In section~\ref{WTDiff from TD}, we derive the equations of motion for a class of WTDiff-invariant modified theories of gravity from their Wald entropy.
 Lastly, section~\ref{discussion} sums up our results.

 Throughout this paper, we consider an arbitrary spacetime dimension $D$ (unless specified otherwise) and a metric signature $(-,+,...,+)$.
 We set $c=k_{\text{B}}=1$, but, to keep track of quantum and gravitational effects, we maintain $\hbar$ and $G$ explicit.
 We use lowercase Greek letters for spacetime indices and lowercase Latin letters for spatial indices.
 Other conventions follow~\cite{MTW}.